bmeg/protograph/README.md

         edge_label: geneInFamily
         destination_label: GeneFamily

+This will take whatever is in the field `inFamily` in the incoming message and create an edge to GeneFamily labeled `geneInFamily` with the source as the incoming message.

 Both `edge_label` and `destination_label` are part of a common schema message called `EdgeDescription`. `EdgeDescription` has another optional field, `embedded_in`.

 ### embedded_in